LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/evm-intercept-tx-rad.md

 image: "/images/post_pics/evm-intercept.jpg"
 ---

 Transactions on blockchain are not instant.
 They are pending until they are confirmed by the network.
 This is a security feature of the blockchain.
-It is not possible to change the history of the blockchain.
 This is why it is important to wait for the transaction to be confirmed before sending another transaction.
 In this article we will see how to intercept pending transactions with rust.

-## 1. Intercept pending transactions

-## 1.1 Transaction lifecycle
+## 1. Transaction lifecycle

 An Ethereum transaction lifecycle is as follows: